Coastal coal-carrying trade of New South Wales: Pyrmont coal wharves

 There were coal wharves, at Pyrmont on the western shore of Darling Harbour, where coal was sometimes unloaded but, more commonly, was loaded.
 The Pyrmont Coal wharves were connected to the government rail system and land transport to and from these wharves was by rail.
 There were at least two coal cranes at Pyrmont by 1892.
 Coal bunkering also took place at a "coal wharf" at Pyrmont.
 By 1930, there were coal elevators at the Pyrmont wharves.

-In the 1870s, coal from Bulli was unloaded from "sixty-milers" at Sydney and then transported by rail to the Fitzroy Iron Works at Mittagong, as there was at the time no rail connection to Bulli.
+In the 1870s, coal from Bulli Jetty was unloaded from "sixty-milers" at Sydney and then transported by rail to the Fitzroy Iron Works at Mittagong, as there was at the time no rail connection to Bulli.

-The Gasworks Wharves
+Gasworks wharves

 Australian Gas Light Company

-The Australian Gaslight Company (AGL)—established in 1837—operated two gasworks.

-The first of these was at Miller's Point and opened in 1841.
+The Australian Gas Light Company (AGL)—established in 1837—operated two large gasworks.The first of these was at Millers Point and opened in 1841.
 It fronted Darling Harbour, where coal was unloaded.
 This gasworks closed in 1921.

+AGL also operated, for a time, two smaller gasworks, at Balmain and Five Dock.
+As it became apparent that Sydney would grow into a much larger city, AGL decided to consolidate its operations at a larger works.